 Once you have determined how your parish will celebrate Mother's Day, begin making the appropriate plans and preparations.
-This could include scheduling bulletin announcements, gathering materials, assembling a team of volunteers, and more.
-See the following Sample Timeline for more detailed steps.
+This could include things like submitting bulletin announcements, gathering materials, and assembling a team of volunteers.
+See the following sample timeline for more detailed steps.